Kim-Delicious/Archipelago_IslesOfSeaAndSky/worlds/isles_of_sea_and_sky/docs/setup_en.md

 ### Required Software

 - Isles Of Sea And Sky from the [Steam page](https://store.steampowered.com/app/1233070/Isles_of_Sea_and_Sky/)
+- Isles Of Sea And Sky [APWorld](https://github.com/Kim-Delicious/Archipelago_IslesOfSeaAndSky/releases)
 - Archipelago from the [Archipelago Releases Page](https://github.com/ArchipelagoMW/Archipelago/releases)
-- Delta Patcher from the [Delta Patcher Page](https://www.romhacking.net/utilities/704/)

 ### First time setup

 #### Patch the Game

-First, the game needs to be patched in order to be compatibale with Archipelago.
+First, the game needs to be patched in order to be compatible with Archipelago.

-Open up Delta Patcher, and there will be two folder icons.
-One with 'Original File', and the other with 'XDelta Patch'.
-Click on 'Original File' Icon, and use the prompt window to find the game directory.
-This is usually located `C:\Program Files\Steam\steamapps\IslesOfSeaAndSky`
-Inside the game directory select the **data.win** file.

-Now, click on the second icon, 'XDelta Patch', and navigate to your download of the Isles Of Sea And Sky APWorld, and find the data folder.
-It will likely be here: `C:\..\Archipelago\worlds\isles_of_sea_and_sky\data` Inside you will find the **patch.xDelta** file.
-Select it, then click **Apply Patch**
+To do this, you need to have Archipelago installed as well as the `isles_of_sea_and_sky.apworld`.
+Once both of these steps are done, run Archipelago, then find and open the Isles Of Sea And Sky Client.
+Once that pops up, type in the console: `/auto_patch`.
+This will freeze the program for a few moments while it's working, but when that's done you will receive a message:`"Patching successful!"`.

+If things have worked correctly, you should now be able to find a `IslesOfSeaAndSky` folder in the main Archipelago Directory.
+This is where you will find the copied, and modified version of the game, and where you will find the correct executable to launch the modded game.

 ### Connect to the MultiServer